Oslo corridor into the US

 Stockholm corridor

 The peer Nordic comparison to Oslo.
-Stockholm-anchored operators rebuilding for US visibility through a Lagom-register correction.
-The closest register comparison for Norwegian principals routing US entry through a Nordic peer.
+Stockholm-anchored operators rebuilding for US visibility through a Lagom-market-facing correction.
+The closest register comparison for Norwegian owners routing US entry through a Nordic peer.

 See Stockholm corridor →